AnushaG6362/food-mood-app/README.md

 # Food & Mood App

-A cloud-based AI recipe recommender app that suggests recipes based on your mood and available ingredients.
+This app suggests recipes based on your mood and available ingredients.

 ## Features
+- Select your mood.
+- Enter ingredients you have in the kitchen.
-- Mood-based recipe suggestions
+- Get recipe suggestions based on mood and ingredients.
-- Ingredient-based filtering
-- Nutritional analysis
-- Personalized meal plans
-- Chatbot integration

-## Getting Started
+## How to Run
-1. Clone the repository
+1. Clone this repository.
-2. Install dependencies
-3. Run the app
+2. Open `index.html` in a browser.
+3. Enter ingredients and mood to get recipe suggestions.

-## License
+## Future Improvements
-This project is licensed under the MIT License.
+- Add a backend to suggest more complex recipes.
+- Provide nutritional analysis.